atomicscale/youtube-dl/ESOF-Docs/ENTREGA4.md

   Using the knowledge we aqcuired in class to begin this review we easily concluded that any sort of **static verification methods** won't be effective since the code is logically organized in a very simple structure that leaves very few room for structural reviews, from a code perspetive as we came to discover most of the [project issues](https://github.com/rg3/youtube-dl/issues) are related to specific websites from which the software is trying to download.

-  This is where **Software Testing** becomes relevant, here the developers have layed out some **Test Cases** as mentioned before some of them became obsolete and are no longer relevant by several reasons, such as missing url or even geographical restrictions.
+  This is where **Software Testing** becomes relevant, here the developers have layed out some **Test Cases** as mentioned before some of them became obsolete and are no longer relevant by several reasons, such as missing urls or even geographical restrictions.
 Here is an example of a test that is no longer valid because the website no longer exists.

 ![testfailed image](https://github.com/atomicscale/youtube-dl/blob/master/ESOF-Docs/images4/file1.png)

 ![testfailed image2](https://github.com/atomicscale/youtube-dl/blob/master/ESOF-Docs/images4/file2.png)

-If we ran all the test provided by the team we will get a result similar to this one:
+If we run all the tests provided by the team we will get a result similar to this one:

 ![testfailed image3](https://github.com/atomicscale/youtube-dl/blob/master/ESOF-Docs/images4/testfailed.jpg)

-These fails are most of the time caused by 404 errors, denied permission errors, it was in this list of tests we came across the bug we later solved.
+These failures are most of the time caused by 404 errors or denied permission errors, it was through here that we came across the bug we later solved.

 Being a command line applicaton some of the testing process is very streamlined, issues regarding interaction between modules are rare however issues within a specific extractor are where bugs concentrate.